souxls/Collections/README.md

 - [90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
 I began this process on January 1, 2022, and plan to continue until March 31.
 I will be dedicating one hour each day, including weekends, to gaining a foundational understanding of the various aspects of DevOps.
 This will be a 90-day intensive study period.
 2022 & 2023 inc.
 - [OI-wiki](https://github.com/OI-wiki/OI-wiki) -  🌟 Wiki of OI / ICPC for everyone. （某大型游戏线上攻略，内含炫酷算术魔法）. <oi-wiki.org>
 - [Python-100-Days](https://github.com/jackfrued/Python-100-Days) - Python - 100天从新手到大师.
+- [computer-science](https://github.com/ossu/computer-science) - 🎓 Path to a free self-taught education in Computer Science!

 ## Interview